Scaling Jetpac's Navigation

 Scope

-Web & App Navigation Information Architecture Interaction Design
+Web & App Navigation Information Architecture

 Overview

-Starting as a data eSIM app, Jetpac expanded into Voice, Lounge Access, and Fast Track, but only 3% of customers were buying anything outside of eSIMs.
+Starting as an eSIM app, Jetpac expanded into Voice, Lounge Access, and Fast Track, but only 3% of customers were buying anything outside of eSIMs.
 This case study covers how the navigation was restructured across web and app to give every product a fair chance, without displacing the one driving 95% of revenue.

 Problem